Cast Brass Table Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-The original version of this lamp was designed by Maria Pergay in the 1970s.
+The original version of this cast brass table lamp was designed by Maria Pergay in the 1970s.
 You can find her Balustre table lamp over here on Vintageinfo.

 This lamp by Massive was made in the late 70s, early 80s.